-The amount of time it takes to go through a bottle of tincture of high quality hemp oil varies dramatically with each user, as serving sizes can be dramatically different for each person.
+The amount of time it takes to go through a bottle of full-spectrum hemp tincture or a jar of high-quality hemp oil capsules varies dramatically with each user, as serving sizes can be dramatically different for each person.
 Still, a common question is how long hemp oil can last from the date of purchase.
 The last thing users want is to purchase a product, only to be restricted by a "use by" date that forces them to waste the remains of their natural dietary supplement.
 Let's take a look closer at what we know as to how long hemp oil can last:

 To understand how long a product can last, it's smart to start at the beginning.
 At Functional Remedies, ourprofessional growers in Colorado harvest organic hemp plants grown from the clones of patented seeds that have the highest level of cannabinoids possible with less than 0.3 percent THC levels.
 The whole plant – the flowers, leaves and stem materials – are then transported three hours to the company's laboratory, where it is soaked in a gentle lipid infusion to transfer the healing benefits from the plant into a medium of either coconut or MCT oil, depending on the product.
 The lab technicians test each batch for consistency and potency before adding to the company's collection of hemp oil for sale.
 Tim Gordon, President of Functional Remedies, has been growing and optimizing hemp plants for the oil for nearly 30 years.
 Currently, his plants consistently produce 400% more cannabinoids and 500% more terpenes than any other hemp oil company’s plants.
 This enables us to offer hemp oil for sale that is better than anyone else's.